tunnelvisionlabs/dotnet-compatibility/README.md

 constitutes a binary- or source-level breaking change.
 At this time, there are no plans to implement detection or reporting for changes in runtime semantics.

+## Usage

+Compare versions:
+  `dotnet compat Assembly-1.0.0.dll Assembly-1.0.1.dll`
+Compare versions in Azure Pipelines as CI:
+  `dotnet compat --azure-pipelines Assembly-1.0.0.dll Assembly-1.0.1.dll`
+Compare versions in Azure Pipelines as CI without failing the CI job:
+  `dotnet compat --azure-pipelines --warnings-only Assembly-1.0.0.dll Assembly-1.0.1.dll`

+  -a, --azure-pipelines          (Default: false) Include the logging prefixes for Azure Pipelines.

+  -w, --warnings-only            (Default: false) Do not raise errors for Azure Pipelines, it also swallows the return code.

+  --help                         Display this help screen.

+  --version                      Display version information.

+  reference assembly (pos.
+0)    Required.
+The reference assembly.

+  new assembly (pos.
+1)          Required.
+The new assembly.

 ## Definitions

 * **Reference assembly**: The "old" version of the assembly used for compatibility analysis.